-Registration Fee
+Registration Fee:

-There is a \$50 registration fee per family.
+A \$50 registration fee applies per family upon enrolment.
 This covers the costs associated with setting up your child's enrolment.
 This fee will be invoiced to you along with your first week's fees.

-Payment of Fees
+Payment of Fees:

 Invoices are sent on Mondays for the previous week's care.
-Please pay your invoices within 4 days of receipt.
-XPay is our direct debit system that allows your fees to be paid directly.
-You can set this up on your Xplor App.
-XPay payments are processed on

-Mondays and usually finalise by Wednesday (2 working days).
-Bounced payments attract a fee, so please ensure sufficient funds are available.
+Please pay your invoices within 4 days of receipt. iPay is our direct debit system that allows your fees to be paid directly.
+You can set this up on your Xplor Profile, or contact us for further details. iPay payments are processed on Mondays and usually finalise by Wednesday (2 working days).
+Bounced iPay payments attract a fee, so please ensure sufficient funds are available.
 Failure to pay fees will result in a payment request letter and potentially the termination of care.